Call us today: 01403 261491Delivering targeted web design, SEO and social media solutions

 If you want to make changes further down the line that aren’t possible with the tools we’ve provided to you, we’ll provide a separate estimate for that.

-Although of course we will endeavour to satisfy your requirements at every stage of the project, we can’t guarantee that our work will be error-free and so we can’t be liable to you or any third-party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you’ve advised us of them.
+Although of course we will endeavour to satisfy your requirements at every stage of the project, we can’t guarantee that our work will be error-free and so we can’t be liable to you or any third-party for damages, including lost profits, lost savings, lost data or other incidental, consequential or special damages, even if you’ve advised us of them.
 Finally, if any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract and shall not affect the validity and enforceability of any remaining provisions.

 First, you guarantee that all elements of text, images or other artwork you provide are either owned by your good selves, or that you’ve permission to use them.